What Do Freshwater Aquarium Snails Eat?

 What Do Wild Freshwater Snails Eat?

-One of the reasons snails are popular fish tank additions is because they are scavengers that will eat many different foods.
+One of the reasons snails are popular fish tank additions is that they are scavengers that will eat many different foods.
 This characteristic is true of wild freshwater snails too.
 Snails use their radula, a tongue-like organ, to find food.

 Vegetation is a favorite of wild freshwater snails.
 They like most kinds of aquatic plants and will even eat plants that are rotting.
 Algae is another valuable food source for snails.
 They use their radula to scrape algae off of rocks.